 “As a result of the settlement Motorola and Google have entered with the FTC, Microsoft expects that Motorola will immediately dismiss from this investigation its claims” related to the two patents, Microsoft said in the filing.

-The commission already has cleared Apple (AAPL) of claims it infringed Motorola Mobility patents for wireless technology.
+The commission already has cleared Apple (AAPL:US) of claims it infringed Motorola Mobility patents for wireless technology.

 Making offers to appease the FTC, and European regulators who are investigating Google’s practices, may not be enough to stop the litigation among the companies, said James Kulbaski, a patent lawyer with Oblon Spivak in Alexandria, Virginia, who’s not involved in the cases.